 Wait-Time Summary - The wait-time data is only located within the Wait-Time Summary.
 Within the Wait-time Summary are general summaries of wait-time by wait-time type, by events, by total time, and averages for each wait-time (shown below).

 Wait-time averages are also broken down by specific T and S code types.
-This type of critical data summary can answer questions and identify tendencies in the classroom, such as does the teacher use more wait time when they pose a higher-level question requiring more think time?
+This type of critical data summary can answer questions and identify classroom tendencies, such as whether the teacher uses more wait time when they pose a higher-level question requiring more thinking time?
+Below is an example of wait time data showing type, total events, total time, and average WT.

-Lesson Demographics Wait-Time Type Total Events Total T ime A verage Pre-Lesson Questions Wait Time 1 (T-T) 5 00:17 00:0)3 ^ Code Summary Wait Time 2 (S-T) 11 00:18 00:0 01 Lesson Summary Management Summary Wait Time 3 (T-S) 7 00:16 00:0)2 - Student Engagement Teacher Actions Code Wait-Time 1 Wait-Time 2 Wait-Time 3 Wait-Time 4 Interaction Patterns T01 ٨ Wait-Time Summary Small Groups T02 6.50 1.00 Post Lesson Questions Summative Comments Т03а 1.00
+Data Buttons Lesson Demographics Wait-Time Type Total Events Total T ime A /erage Pre-Lesson Questions Wait Time 1 (T-T) 5 00:17 00:0 13 Code Summary Wait Time 2 (S-T) 11 00:18 00:0 1 Lesson Summary Management Summary Wait Time 3 (T-S) 7 00:16 00:0 12 Student Engagement Teacher Actions Code Wait-Time 1 Wait-Time 2 Wait-Time 3 Wait-Time 4 Interaction Patterns T01 1 Wait-Time Summary Small Groups Т02 6.50 1.00 I Post Lesson Questions Summative Comments T03a 1.00 •